mikael-ri/sshimagecloner/README.md

 I'm using [rsnapshot](https://rsnapshot.org/) for file backup on the linux virtual machines and Raspberry Pi's, and I can warmly recommend that tool!
 Certain influences can be seen on the functionality of this tool as well.

+This application is written in python, and it uses linux native dd and gunzip to copy the disk and compress it.

 ## Installation

 ### Installing the "server"